Spices That May Lower Blood Sugar

 • Making stuffed bitter melon by mixing bitter melon pulp with ground meat and spices

-Gymnema Sylvester (Gurmar)
+Gymnema Sylvestre (Gurmar)

 You can consume gurmar in various forms:

-• Powdered, added to water and taken before a meal
+• Powdered, added to water, and taken before a meal

 • Capsules up to 3-4 times daily following the manufacturer's recommendations